0xbrett8571/certora/Categorizing_Properties.md

 be our types of properties.
 We split properties into 5 main types:

-* Valid States
+- Valid States
-* State Transitions
+- State Transitions
-* Variable Transitions
+- Variable Transitions
-* High-Level Properties
+- High-Level Properties
+- Demonstrating real impact — theft, freezing funds, governance takeover

 Thought of the day: in order to create a good property, you need to think like a good property.